 There are two types of abstracts: descriptive and informative.
 They have different aims, so as a consequence they have different components and styles.
 There is also a third type called critical, but it is rarely used.
-If you want to find out more about writing a critique or a review of a work, see the UNC Writing Center handout on writing a review.
+If you want to find out more about writing a critique or a review of a work, see the UNC Writing Center handout on writing a literature review.
 If you are unsure which type of abstract you should write, ask your instructor (if the abstract is for a class) or read other abstracts in your field or in the journal where you are submitting your article.

 A descriptive abstract indicates the type of information found in the work.
 It makes no judgments about the work, nor does it provide results or conclusions of the research.
 It does incorporate key words found in the text and may include the purpose, methods, and scope of the research.
 Essentially, the descriptive abstract describes the work being abstracted.
 Some people consider it an outline of the work, rather than a summary.
 Descriptive abstracts are usually very short—100 words or less.